-System Administration Guide Axiom Software Version 2018.2
+System Administration Guide Axiom Software Version 2019.1

-Kaufman Hall[®] is a trademark of Kaufman, Hall & Associates, LLC.
-Microsoft[®], Excel[®], Windows[®], and SQL Server[®] are trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks are the property of their respective owners.
+Kaufman Hall is a trademark of Kaufman, Hall & Associates, LLC.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
 This document is Kaufman, Hall & Associates, LLC Confidential Information.
 This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Kaufman, Hall & Associates, LLC.

-Copyright © 2018 Kaufman, Hall & Associates, LLC.
+Copyright © 2019 Kaufman, Hall & Associates, LLC.
 All rights reserved.
-Updated: 6/18/2018
+Updated: 3/29/2019 Kaufman Hall 10 S. Wacker, Suite 3375 Chicago, Illinois 60606 847.441.8780 www.kaufmanhall.com